Lewis-Clark Valley AVA

-Lewis-Clark Valley is Idaho's third American Viticultural Areas (AVA) officially established by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury on May 20, 2016.
-It borders the northern part of the established Columbia Valley AVA.
 The region encompasses 479 sqmi with nearly 100 acre under vine throughout the Lewis-Clark Valley between the Clearwater and mid-Snake Rivers and their tributaries.
-About 72%, 219838 acres, is located in Idaho with the rest in Washington.
+It borders the northern part of the Oregon-Washington established Columbia Valley AVA with about 72%, 219838 acres, located in Idaho and the remainder across the border into Washington.
 The topography consists primarily of deep, V-notched canyons, low plateaus, and bench lands formed by the two rivers.
 There were 3 wineries within the appellation, as well as 16 commercially-producing vineyards with elevations approximately below 2000 ft.
 Lewis-Clark Valley boundaries forced the realignment of the existing Columbia Valley viticultural area by expanding into its area based on topography, climate and soil conditions.
 The realignment more accurately separated the terroir differences between the two appellations.
-Roughly about 72% (219838 acre) of Lewis-Clark Valley is located in Idaho and the rest in Washington.